FATS2002/Practice/pythonday4.1.md

 ```

 ##### operators in python
-operators is a symbol that perfomrs certain operations.python provides the following set of operators.
+operators is a symbol that performs certain operations.python provides the following set of operators.
 1.aritmetic operators.</br>
 2. relational operatos or comparision operators</br>
 3.logical operators</br>